Educate! Scholars earn nearly DOUBLE the income of their peers towards the end of secondary school.

 Educate! evaluates our impact through rigorous external evaluations.
 By 2015, we had grown the number of students reached by nearly 10x since our RCT (randomized controlled trial); so from 2015-2017, we conducted a quasi-experimental evaluation in partnership with BRAC to better understand our impact.
 The evaluation combined difference-in-differences with propensity score matching to estimate the impact of the Educate!
 Experience program at scale.
+The study found that Educate! graduates earn nearly double the income of their peers towards the end of secondary school.

 Educate!
 Scholars are 44% more likely to own a business than their peers.